Yash0951/Mergeee-/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Rate Limiting

+The application implements rate limiting for PDF generations:
+- Each user is limited to 10 PDF generations per hour
+- After reaching the limit, users will see a popup notification
+- The generation quota automatically resets after 1 hour

 ## Learn More